Knowledge Base Articles: Tips, Tricks, and Templates

 • Be tactical, capture your most frequently logged incidents, and service requests, and document potential fixes and next steps.

-• Just do something!
-Whatever gets knowledge management started and then improves it over time.
+The best advice we can give you is to just get started!
+Whatever gets your team moving, you'll have time to improve your Knowledge Management strategy over time.
 If you’re struggling, start with the problem that everyone dreads having to field calls on, and document some quick fixes.
 Marginal gains like this are something you can build on over time until you’ve got a full-fledged knowledge base.

 Frequently Asked Questions